dev-paulL/countries-api-vite-react/README.md

 - Deployment: Building and deploying a React application to GitHub Pages.
 - Testing and Debugging: Ensuring cross-device compatibility and fixing bugs.

-I also read about `useMemo` and `useCallback` (that I think I should use here), Tanstack (react query), data pagination, local storage.
+I also read about `useMemo` and `useCallback`, Tanstack (react query), data pagination, local storage, redux.

 I plan on diving deeper into useMemo and useCallback, React Query, component structure, error handling, custom hooks, Redux, Suspense mode and accessibility.

 **Any feedback welcome**